Find out more about how our team of early intervention professionals may help your child's development.

 Early Childhood Intervention is for kids who have a developmental delay.
-A developmental delay is when a child takes a bit longer to reach milestones such as moving, learning, talking, or behaving.
+A developmental delay is when a child takes a bit longer to reach milestones such as moving, learning, talking, or playing with others.

 Some kids with a disability such as autism, hearing loss, Down syndrome, cerebral palsy, and other disabilities are more likely to experience a developmental delay, but the cause isn’t always known.

-At Aruma, our Early Childhood Intervention services are for children aged 0 – 7 years.
+At Aruma, our Early Childhood Early Intervention services are for children aged 0 – 7 years.

-Depending on what you need, you will have a team of early intervention specialists including Special Education Teachers, Physiotherapists, Occupational Therapists, and Speech Pathologists.
+Depending on what you need, you may have a team of early intervention professionals including Special Education Teachers, Physiotherapists, Occupational Therapists, and Speech Pathologists.

-This team will work together to deliver the services, which is sometimes called a Transdisciplinary Approach.
+This team will work together to deliver the services, which is called a Transdisciplinary Approach.

 Well, this comes down to what they might need!
 But there are a whole range of skills they can learn.

 A Speech Pathologist can help a child communicate, eat and swallow.
-While a Special Education Teacher can help to teach language, reading and writing, numeracy, social skills and more.
+While a Special Education Teacher can help to support language and social skills, and skills your child needs to start school successfully.

-While Occupational Therapists, or OTs, can help kids do everyday activities such as grasping and releasing toys, hand eye coordination, using cutlery, getting dressed, and dealing with anger.
+While Occupational Therapists, or OTs, can help kids do everyday activities such as grasping and releasing toys, hand-eye coordination, using cutlery, getting dressed, and dealing with strong emotions.
 They can also look at what equipment a child might need such as a wheelchair or other aids.

 Yes we can!
 We know starting something new can be stressful for families, and it’s important you have the right support.

-We can help families to plan for the change, apply for funding, visit the school before they start, and help throughout that transition period.
+We can help families to plan for the change, visit the school before they start, and help throughout that transition period.

 Yes!
 We love when families want to be involved and feel comfortable talking to us about their child’s support.